 What’s better than a well-functioning website?
-One with fast loading time, of course.
-In this article, we’ll uncover nine easy steps to speed up WordPress websites.
-You’ll be able to turn your site into a well-oiled content machine in no time!
+One that can offer fast loading times, of course.
+In this article, we’ll uncover nine easy steps to speed up WordPress website.

 Up for the challenge?
 Then let’s get started!

-We have good news for you.
 There are tons of free speed test tools that can help monitor your website’s speed and performance.
-Should you need more in-depth reporting, most have a premium version that is worth considering.
+Should you need more in-depth reports, most have a premium version that is worth considering.

-You can check our tutorial on how to test your website speed performance with GTmetrix.
-For basic testing and reporting, the free version offers plenty of robust features.
-You can also buy the Pro version to get additional report filtering and graphic features at a starting price of $14.95 per month.
+You can check our tutorial on how to test your website speed performance using GTmetrix.
+For basic testing and reporting, its free version offers plenty of robust features.
+You can also buy the GTmetrix PRO to get additional report filtering and graphic features at a starting price of $14.95 per month.

 Need a second opinion?
-Visit our list of top 20 free website speed test tools to get more insights.
+Visit our list of top 20 free website speed test tools to get more information.

 According to MachMetrics, the ideal load time you should aim for is three seconds or less.
 If your website takes longer than that, you need to optimize it as soon as possible.